nkb-bd/wp-debug-log-config-tool/readme.txt

 == Description ==

 A simple debug helper plugin.
-Check **Debug Log** from the dashboard.
-Admin Email notification can also be set.
-It will trigger an **email notification** using wp-cron job if there is any data in the log file.
-By default, it is turned off.
+Check **Debug Log** from the dashboard.Email notification can also be set.
+It will trigger an **email notification** using wp-cron if there is any data in the log file.
-Using WP_DEBUG_DISPLAY along with WP_DEBUG, debug messages can be controlled to show whether inside HTML pages or not.
-By default,it is turned off so users will not see any debug or error information.
+Using WP_DEBUG_DISPLAY along with WP_DEBUG, debug messages can be controlled to show or not.
+By default,it is off so users will not see any debug info.

 * Enable or disable debug constants with a single click.